Agha Hasan Abedi: Philanthropy

 Abedi founded charitable organisations in UK, India, Bangladesh, Zimbabwe and Pakistan.

 The Infaq Foundation has only one office in Karachi, Pakistan.
 It has capital and reserves of over Rs.
 2.50 billion, which in 2009 is equivalent to just over US$30 million.
 Major beneficiaries among the known institutions are, Sindh Institute of Urology and Transplantation, National Institute of Cardiovascular Diseases, Lady Dufferin Hospital and Sir Syed University of Engineering and Technology in Karachi, and Ghulam Ishaq Khan Institute of Engineering Sciences and Technology in Topi, Khyber Pakhtunkhwa, Pakistan.
 Ghulam Ishaq Khan was the first Chairman of the Foundation from 1983 to 1995.

 Abedi also founded BCCI FAST in 1980 with a donation of Rs.
 100 million, to promote education in computer science.
 It is now the first multi-campus university of Pakistan, known as National University of Computer and Emerging Sciences.
-It has five campuses situated in Islamabad, Peshawar, Karachi, Lahore and Faisalabad.
+It has six campuses situated in Islamabad, Peshawar, Karachi, Lahore, Multan and Faisalabad.

 Abedi also contributed funds to establish Ghulam Ishaq Khan Institute of Engineering Sciences and Technology.